The question of when life begins is a question that has been debated passionately in recent years.

 If a new life begins at the very moment an egg is fertilized, this has many implications for how we view a human being at his or her earliest stages.

-For a woman considering abortion, these scientific facts of human development can’t be ignored.
+So if you’re a woman who is considering abortion, these scientific facts of human development must be taken seriously.

 See for yourself